 Winter(for OTA Online program ONLY – classes start in January) – for deadlines, please contact firstname.lastname@example.org (NOTE: OTA Online applicants are not eligible for the early application bonus)

 Spring (classes start in February) – to be considered for the early application bonus complete your admission process by November 15 (final application deadline is January 15)

 Follow these simple steps to complete the application process.

 - Start and complete the online application form.
 Apply early — some programs fill before the start of each term.
 Click on the link at the bottom of this page to start your online application.

-- Request official transcripts from your high school (or GED) and all post-high school educational institutions (colleges, technical schools, trade schools, etc.) previously attended, whether or not credits were earned.
+- Request official transcripts from all post-high school educational institutions (colleges, technical schools, trade schools, etc.) previously attended, whether or not credits were earned.
 If you were previously a degree-seeking student at St. Catherine University, you will not need to request your St. Catherine University transcript.
 If applicable, submit an official AP or IB score report.
 Click here to learn more about St. Catherine University transfer credit policies.

 - An official high school transcript is required for applicants who are currently enrolled in high school.
 If the high school (or GED) program is already completed, an official transcript is required only for applicants who have completed fewer than 12 transferable college credits.
 To be considered transferable, courses must have been completed:

 - at the college level (not preparatory level)

 - with a grade of C- or higher (or Pass/Satisfactory, if not taken for a letter grade).